-MANILA — (2nd UPDATE) A magnitude 6.4 earthquake struck off Davao Occidental on Sunday morning, Phivolcs said.
+MANILA (UPDATE) - A magnitude 6.1 quake struck off the shores of Davao Occidental on Sunday morning, the Philippine Institute of Volcanology and Seismology (Phivolcs) said.

-The earthquake was upgraded from an initial measurement of magnitude 6.1.
+It was downgraded from an initial measurement of magnitude 6.5.